mecid/mecid.github.io/_posts/2024-08-20-typed-throws-in-swift.md

 }
 ```

 We changed the function definition to provide a throwing error type.
 Now, we can handle every case of the error type in the catch block.
-The compiler understands the throwing type and will warn you whenever a new case is added to the error type.
+The compiler understands the throwing type and provides us an instance of the particular error type.

 ```swift
 func boo() {